-The Fund is the owner and beneficiary of life insurance policies with death benefit values of approximately \$2,300,000 and \$2,500,000 at June 30, 2015 and 2014, respectively.
+The Fund is the owner and beneficiary of life insurance policies with death benefit values of approximately \$2,300,000 at June 30, 2016 and 2015.
 The assignments of these policies were received as gifts for various University programs, scholarships, and other designations.